progress700/cocus_awslab/README.md

 This repository contains all the codes used in the lab.

 # Deploy notes:
-Terraform deployment into aws
+Terraform deployment into aws.
+You can deploy this lab using the main.tf file in this repository.
-You can deploy this lab using the main.tf file in this repository The keypair is created using terraform.
+The keypair is created using terraform.